We aspire to be a company that grows by openly accepting and working with people having different characteristics and perspectives.

 In recognition of such efforts, Fukushima Canon has received an award from an organization representing an alliance of 13 prefectural governors in the region in 2017.
 It has also earned the “Kurumin” mark, an accreditation awarded by the Ministry of Health, Labour and Welfare to firms that provide employees with childcare support.
 Fukushima Canon is the first company in Fukushima Prefecture to gain the mark three times.

 The Canon Group Code of Conduct emphasizes respect for the individual and prohibits discrimination based on race, religion, nationality, gender, age, or sexual orientation.
 Our initiatives cover sexual minorities, including the lesbian, gay, bisexual and transgender (LGBT) community.

 With the goal of eliminating all forms of discrimination from the workplace, training for managers includes education on preventing discrimination.
-Compliance meetings at the workplace level are used as a forum to ensure companywide understanding.
+Companywide understanding is ensured by holding compliance meetings at the workplace regularly.

-With regard to provisions for employees belonging to sexual minorities, Canon provides such amenities as gender-neutral washrooms and private dressing rooms.
+With regard to provisions for employees belonging to LGBT community and other sexual minorities, Canon provides such amenities as barrier-free washrooms and private dressing rooms.
 We also have an internal hotline for employees wishing to speak with a specialist counselor.

 Canon is working to establish a Three Regional Headquarters management system in Japan, Europe and the U.S. as part of Phase V of the Excellent Global Corporation Plan.
 We are now widely searching for talented human resources from around the world to support this system.